-The Army Donations Program office (ADPO) may also conditionally provide obsolete or condemned Army combat equipment under the provisions of Public Law 100-456, Title 10 United States Code 2572.
+The Army Donations Program Office (ADPO) may also conditionally provide obsolete or condemned Army combat equipment under the provisions of Public Law 100-456, Title 10 United States Code 2572.
 Equipment is for static display only and is not in working condition.
-This program does not have jeeps or vans for driving.
+The program does not have jeeps or vans for driving.
 Jeeps are no longer available to the public.

-All requests for tanks, field artillery pieces, mortars, etc., should be directed to Adjutant General, VFW National Headquarters, 406 W. 34th St., Kansas City, MO 64111.
-This headquarters is only authorized to process requests from VFW Posts.
-Requests are to be made on Post letterhead and contain the following: Post name and number, address (not a P.O.
-Box number), email address, name of contact person with telephone number and number of active organization members in the Post.
-All requests must be signed by the Post Commander, Adjutant or Ouartermaster.
+All requests for tanks, field artillery pieces, mortars, etc., should be directed to the Adjutant General, VFW National Headquarters, 406 W. 34th St., Kansas City, MO 64111 or email tammieg@vfw.org.
+This headquarters is only authorized to process requests from VFW posts.
+Requests are to be made on post letterhead (if available) and contain the following: post name and number, address (not a P.O.
+Box number), email address, name of contact person with telephone number and number of active organization members in the post.
+All requests must be signed by the Post Commander, Adjutant or Quartermaster.

-Conditional donations of obsolete, condemned combat equipment for display are made at no expense to the government.
+Conditional donations of obsolete, condemned combat equipment for static display are made at no expense to the government.
 The costs for construction of a display site, limited demilitarization and removal of radiological material (when applicable), release and transportation costs, must be paid by the requesting organization.
 (Do not prepare a pad until notified in writing by the ADPO.)
-Once the VFW National Headquarters receives the request for a piece of equipment, it will be verified that the Post is chartered, in good standing and eligible to participate in the program.
-The request is forwarded to the ADPO at TACOM in Warren, Michigan.
+Once the VFW National Headquarters receives the request for a static display, they will forward their endorsement indicating the post's charter date, validation of good standing and verification of Officer's to the ADPO at US Army TACOM, Detroit Arsenal, Michigan.
 The VFW National Headquarters does not have any forms or information as to what is available.
-Once the ADPO receives the request, they prepare an official packet and sends it to the Post.
-The Post then reviews all rules, regulations, requirements, and can make a final decision if the equipment is still desired.
-Unfortunately, at this time, Army equipment is not readily obtainable for use as a conditional static donation.
-It is recommended your Post submit the initial eligibility requirements to the ADPO to remain in an open status for a period of three years.
-If an asset does not become available within three years, the request is cancelled and your Post will have to reapply.
+Once the ADPO receives the endorsement and static request, an eligibility package will be sent to the respective post.
+The post will review all rules, regulations, requirements, and can make a final decision if the equipment is still desired.
+Unfortunately, at this time, Army equipment is not readily obtainable for use as a conditional donation for static display.
+It is recommended that a post submit the initial eligibility requirements to the ADPO to remain in an open status for a period of three years.
+If an asset does not become available within three years, the static request will be cancelled.
+If the post is still interested in maintaining the static request, the post must notify the ADPO in writing or via email requesting a three year extension along with any other changes to the original request.
+The post may also contact the ADPO and verbally extend their original request.

-The Post has the responsibility to maintain and display the Army asset in such a way that honors and upholds the image of the United States, our military forces and veterans.
-The Post is required to submit an annual certificate and a photograph of the displayed item on the anniversary date of the conditional issue.
-In the event your organization no longer has a requirement to display the item, you are required to contact the ADPO for turn-in procedures.
-Posts are not authorized to loan, sell, transfer, move, abandon or give the asset to any other individual or organization.
+The post has the responsibility to maintain and display the US Army asset in such a way that honors and upholds the image of the United States, our military forces and veterans.
+The post will be responsible for all costs associated with equipment acquisition and will have sole responsibility for the maintenance of the equipment and the display site area at all times.
+Mandatory reporting of a static display is due every year with a current photograph which can be completed via online certification with an uploaded photograph or an original certification form with a photograph.
+In the event that the post no longer requires the static display equipment, the post is required to contact the ADPO for turn-in procedures.
+Posts are not authorized to loan, sell, transfer, move, abandon or give the asset to any other individual or organization as it remains US Army property.